dexidp/website/content/docs/development/oidc-certification.md

 The easiest way to run a public Dex instance is running one locally and exposing it using a [tunnel](https://github.com/anderspitman/awesome-tunneling).
 [Ngrok](https://ngrok.com/) is probably the most popular one.
 Personally, I prefer using [tunnelto.dev](https://tunnelto.dev/) these days.
-Alternatively, you can install Dex on an EC2 instance or a DigitalOcean droplet or anything that is publicly available.
+Alternatively, you can install Dex on an EC2 instance, a DigitalOcean droplet, or anything publicly available.

 Here is a minimal configuration example for running Dex: